 A. Yes!
 You definitely need to agree to and sign a legal partnership or operating agreement that details all of the terms of the agreement.
 It’s imperative that you review these terms before you start your business, and then have an attorney who represents the business (or individual attorneys) draft and help you finalize the agreement.
-You can use the Memo of Understanding for Business Partnership to help you discuss and define the major terms of the partnership or operating agreement.
+You can use the Memo of Understanding for Business Partnership (now called the Business Partnership Checklist) to help you discuss and define the major terms of the partnership or operating agreement.

 - Q. What makes for a great business partnership?

 A. Successful small business partnerships are based on common trust and respect.
 Open and honest communication, and internal transparency with all business dealings, are also important.
 But what’s equally important is to have honest conversations before starting the business about the terms of the partnership – including who will be performing specific duties, how the profits will be handled, and what happens if someone exits the business.